 Peel away 1/2 inch of the peel around the stem end of each apple.
-Using a melon baller or spoon, scoop the core out of the apples.
-Rub the exposed surfaces with lemon juice.
+Using a melon baller or small, sturdy spoon, scoop out the core.
+Rub exposed surfaces with lemon juice.

-In a bowl, combine the butter, cranberries, ginger, hazelnuts, and maple syrup.
+In a bowl, combine butter, cranberries, ginger, hazelnuts and maple syrup.
 Squeeze in any remaining lemon juice.
 With your hands or a spoon, smunch all of the ingredients together.
 (Yes, smunch is a culinary term!)

-Fill the apples with the mixture.
-Sprinkle the tops with the cinnamon-sugar blend.
-Bake in the oven for 20 to 30 minutes or until the apples are tender.
+Fill apples with the mixture.
+Sprinkle tops with cinnamon-sugar blend.
+Bake for 20 to 30 minutes or until apples are tender.

 Choose a firm, flavorful apple variety for baking, like Granny Smith, Braeburn or Fuji.

 Recipe by, PCC Chef

 Source: Demonstrated on KING 5's "Gardening with Ciscoe" show, which aired on September 4, 2010.